• Skip to primary navigation

 • You can leave out the chilli, or add more, depending on your taste.

-• If the paste is too thick, just add a little water.
+• If the paste is too thick, just add a little water or oil to thin it out.

 • If you don't have a pestle and mortar, you can use a food processor.